 Remember, the actual size of bed bugs is extremely small so they can literally hide anywhere!

 How do you know when the bed bugs are gone?
-No matter what DIY methods you use, there will still be some adult bed bugs and eggs that have survived, so eliminating and monitoring will be an ongoing process for several more weeks.
+No matter what DIY methods you use, there will still be some adults and eggs that have survived at first, so eliminating and monitoring will be an ongoing process for several more weeks.

 The majority of bed bugs are now dead, but any dead or dying females may still lay eggs for up to 5 days after and these will hatch within the next 7-10 days.